-We may share your information with other members of the Allens Group (which includes the entities carrying on business under the name ‘Allens’ and derivatives of that name from time to time) and with our alliance partner, Linklaters, which has 29 offices throughout Europe, Asia, the Americas and the Middle East.
+We may share your information with other members of the Allens Group (which includes the entities carrying on business under the name ‘Allens’ and derivatives of that name from time to time as set out at the end of this policy) and with our alliance partner, Linklaters, which has offices throughout Europe, Asia, the Americas and the Middle East.
 This may involve sending your personal information to these offices overseas.

 We may also disclose your information to:

-- our service providers, agents and contractors from time to time that provide services to us and/or help us to provide and market our services to you;
+- our suppliers, contractors and agents from time to time that provide services to us or help us to provide and market our services to you;

 - specific third parties authorised by you to receive information held by us; and

-- other persons, including government agencies, regulatory bodies and law enforcement agencies; or as otherwise required or authorised by law.
+- other persons, including government agencies, regulatory bodies, law enforcement agencies and courts and as otherwise required or authorised by law.

-Some of these vendors or other parties may receive or store your information in overseas locations.
+While we aim to use services and instances that are located in Australia, some of these suppliers and other parties may receive, access, process, host or store your information in overseas locations.
+This includes the United Kingdom, United States of America and the European Union, and if your services relate to those offices, Papua New Guinea and Vietnam.
 For example, we may disclose your email address or other contact information to providers of electronic execution services, which may store the information in an overseas jurisdiction.

-While we do not use your browsing information to identify you personally, we may record certain information about your use of our website, such as which pages you visit, the time and date of your visit and the internet protocol address assigned to your device.
+We may collect and store information about your use of our website, such as which pages you visit, the time and date of your visit and the IP (internet protocol) or MAC (media access control) address assigned to your device.

-Most Internet browsers are set up to accept cookies.
-If you do not wish to receive cookies, you may be able to change the settings of your browser to refuse all cookies or to notify you each time a cookie is sent to your computer, giving you the choice whether to accept it or not.
+Most internet browsers are set up to accept cookies.
+If you do not wish to enable cookies, you may be able to change the settings of your browser to refuse all cookies or to notify you each time a cookie is sent to your computer.

-We may hold your personal information in either electronic or hard copy form.
-We use a variety of physical and electronic security measures to keep your personal information secure from misuse, interference, loss or unauthorised use or disclosure.
-For example, we restrict physical access to our offices, employ firewalls and secure databases, password protect our IT systems, frequently update our anti-virus software and conduct regular audit and data integrity checks.
+We may hold your personal information in either electronic or hard-copy form.
+We use a variety of physical and electronic security measures to keep your personal information secure from misuse, interference, loss or unauthorised access, use or disclosure.
+For example, we restrict physical access to our offices, employ firewalls, secure databases, password protect our IT systems, frequently update our anti-virus software, use cyber security services and conduct regular audit and data integrity checks.
 All of our employees are also bound to keep your personal information secure and treat it as confidential.

-You have rights under the Privacy Act to:
+You have rights under the Privacy Act and Spam Act 2003 (Cth) to: